FOBshippingpoint/mencrouche/README.md

 ![2024-09-03_02-26](https://github.com/user-attachments/assets/a7e7d3b3-3a51-46e6-99c6-62773bcd5ea7)

-**Sticky** is the soul of mencrouche, you can drag, resize, pin, or hide border.
-Beyond the basic functionality, you can extend sticky to match your needs.
-Just like Markdown sticky, YouTube sticky, and Spotify sticky.
+**Sticky** is the core feature of mencrouche, allowing you to drag, resize, pin, or hide the border of stickies.
+You can also extend sticky functionality to fit your needs, such as creating Markdown sticky, YouTube sticky, or Spotify sticky.

 ### Create the _Clock Sticky_

-Let's create a Clock sticky that shows the current time.
-We need to add an `span` element inside sticky body, and update time via `setInterval`.
-You can paste following code sample into browser console.
+Let's create a Clock sticky that displays the current time.
+We'll add a `span` element inside the sticky body and update the time using `setInterval`.
+Paste the following code into the browser console:

 ```javascript
 mc.registerSticky({